dennybritz/booknotes/sapiens.md

 This is the fly in the ointment of free-market capitalism.
 It cannot ensure that profits are gained in a fair way, or distributed in a fair manner.
 On the contrary, the craving to increase profits and production blinds people to anything that might stand in the way.

 According to the most moderate estimates, between 1885 and 1908 the pursuit of growth and profits cost the lives of 6 million individuals (at least 20 per cent of the Congo’s population).
-Some estimates reach up to 10 million deaths.4
+Some estimates reach up to 10 million deaths.

 The economic pie of 2014 is far larger than the pie of 1500, but it is distributed so unevenly that many African peasants and Indonesian labourers return home after a hard day’s work with less food than did their ancestors 500 years ago.